 SOUTH Australia’s major bulk handler Viterra is on track to export 1.8 million tonnes (Mt) of new-crop grain in the opening quarter alone of its new-crop shipping year which started on 1 October.

-The shipping program for Viterra looks set to continue at pace at least until June, as the Glencore-owned company plays its role in a national export program out of all mainland Australian states.
+The shipping program for Viterra looks set to continue at pace at least until June, as the majority Glencore-owned company plays its role in a national export program out of all mainland Australian states.

 “We have strong demand from our system with 25 different buyers that have already purchased new-season grain, many of who are purchasing directly from growers,” Viterra chief operations officer James Murray said.